azure-buddy/azure-buddy-online-website/content/blogs/msdf-ep-intro/index.md

 ## Benefits of using Microsoft Defender for Endpoint

-What the benefits of using Defender for Endpoint?
-Let's look into this what you can expect when using Microsoft Defender for Endpoint.
+What are the benefits of using Defender for Endpoint?
+Let's look into this and what you can expect when using Microsoft Defender for Endpoint.
 Below some *key benefits*, which are interesting for most organisations:

 1. *Comprehensive Protection*: Defender for Endpoint provides extensive protection against a wide range of threats, including malware, ransomware, and phishing attacks.
 2. *ML Powerered Real-Time Detection*: With advanced machine learning and behavioral analysis, it detects threats in real-time, alerting you instantly to suspicious activities.